sachkosm/react-virtualized-examples/myReadme.md

-1. Working demo of 2000000 records using react-virtulized -> List
+1. Working demo of 2000000 records using react-virtulized -> List or Grid

 App-not-virtulized.js - demo not using virtulized.
 It fails to show 2000000 rrecords